 In 2017, Coffee attempted a NFL comeback.
 The 49ers, who still owned his player rights, released him.
 Coffee’s agent Duray Oubre confirmed the news to NFL Network insider Ian Rapoport.
 However, after taking such a long break from football, no team picked him up.

-Now you can find Coffee in Tuscaloosa at the University of Alabama, the place he first garnered a reputation.
+Glen Coffee returned to the University of Alabama in Tuscaloosa, the place he first garnered a reputation.
 He went back to finish his degree in 2017 and took a position as a student assistant with the running backs for Saban’s football team.

 One of those mistakes: leaving school a year early.
 Coffee stressed he wishes he would’ve stayed an extra year to have more time with friends and finish up his degree.
 Saban also won his first national championship at Alabama in 2009.